How to Create a Company Page on LinkedIn [+ 7 Best Practices]

 • Logo: Upload a high-quality image of your company’s logo.
 The recommended size is 300 x 300 pixels.

-• Tagline: Enter a brief tagline that summarizes your company’s mission or value proposition in 120 characters or less.
+• Tagline: Enter a brief tagline that summarizes your company’s mission or value proposition in 120 characters or fewer.

 Please note that all images must be in PNG or JPEG format and should not exceed a maximum file size of 3MB.